-- To keep your PC constantly running in normal terms, checking RAM on Windows 11 is always a good idea.
+- To keep your PC constantly running on normal terms, checking RAM on Windows 11 is always a good idea.

 - The easiest way to do so is through the OS's Settings menu.

 - Command Prompt also proves to be extremely efficient in achieving your goal, if you want to find out the RAM type as well.

 RAM refers to Random Access Memory and represents a physical chip installed on the motherboard of your PC.

 This piece stores all the temporary information to access all the programs and software stored on your computer.
 Also, it functions as primary storage.

 It seems like Microsoft users are interested in finding out how to check RAM on Windows 11.
 Before anything else, you should know that the available methods won’t require experience.

 Today’s article will show you the easiest ones, which will definitely help you whenever you need to check the Random Access Memory.
 But let’s see first why you should do it.

 Why should I constantly check the RAM on Windows 11?

 Also, it seems like sometimes games are crashing after adding RAM.
 Thus, checking its usage is important to make them properly run.

 Keep in mind that running out of RAM can get your device into trouble, affecting its performance.
 In these terms, always checking it represents efficient prevention.

 In addition, if you’re interested in how to make Windows 11 faster and more responsive, do not hesitate to check out our related guide.

-How can I easily check RAM on Windows 11?
+How can I check RAM on Windows 11?

 1. Use System Settings to find RAM information